ericlenio/escreen/README.md

 those ssh sites, then this script presents a solution to avoid those types of headaches.

 There is also a copy/paste interface for terminal-based vim (copies to your system clipboard), a bash function to copy files or stdin to your system clipboard, the ability to easily upload files to a remote ssh session (yes sftp can be used, but with escreen you can do it right in the middle of your ssh session), and similarly download files from a ssh session.

+The main idea is that escreen launches a back end server (written in nodejs) which serves up files/data/resources to your shell sessions (either local, or ssh'd to some other system).
+A random port is chosen for the server so that multiple escreen invocations are completely isolated.

 # Requirements